bazelbuild/bazel/site/docs/rule-challenges.md

 interface (what attributes it has, types of attributes).
 There are some exceptions where the API allows custom code to run during the loading phase to compute implicit names of output files and implicit values of attributes.
-For example, a java_library rule named ‘foo’ implicitly generates an output named ‘libfoo.jar’, which can be referenced from other rules in the build graph.
+For example, a java_library rule named 'foo' implicitly generates an output named 'libfoo.jar', which can be referenced from other rules in the build graph.

 Furthermore, the analysis of a rule cannot read any source files or inspect the output of an action; instead, it needs to generate a partial directed bipartite